Meaad96s/Percentage/README.md

-# Percentage
+# Weather
-Simple percentage Calculator in android
+Simple Weather application in android, Learned how to integrate APIs.
 - Fullfillment of Android development Course